btnguyenPersonal/edit/tasks.md

 ## backlog
+    - indent work with || && and .then() also with : for python
+        - seems to instead be based on an unclosed ( which would also need some nuiance around ( inside strings
     - every rerender don't have to recalculate the color each time (how bad can this really be?)
     - compartmentalize stuff into more functions
         - (visual modes are horrendous)